ahrnbom/strudl/README.md

 ### Requirements

 1. A Linux computer with a powerful, modern NVidia GPU
-1. [NVidia CUDA](https://developer.nvidia.com/cuda-downloads), STRUDL is made for CUDA 8.0
+1. [NVidia CUDA](https://developer.nvidia.com/cuda-downloads), STRUDL is made for CUDA 8.0, but there is also a CUDA 10.0 branch
 1. [docker](https://docs.docker.com/install/)
 1. [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)